danbz/aesthetic-programming/source/10-MachineLearning/Readme.md

 For this final human writing chapter, we re-appropriate the example from ml5: *CharRNN_Text*.
 Instead of using the famous corpus Virginia Woolf that is provided via the original example, we offer another pre-trained model[^training] that is based on the collection on all the chapters' markdown on this book.
 This is to demonstrate the idea of how the next bonus chapter could be generated with training data, machine operations and learning algorithms.

-The training model used Recurrent Neural Network (RNN) and Long Short Term Memory (LSTM) that analyze sequential data, character by character.
-This machine learning model is based on supervised learning algorithm, in which the input text has already embeded the relation of each character/symbol sequence as a form of text classification.
+The training process has used Recurrent Neural Network (RNN) and Long Short Term Memory (LSTM) that analyze and model sequential data, character by character.
+This machine learning model is based on supervised learning algorithm in order to calculate the statistical relation of each character/symbol as sequences in terms of text classification.
 Both LSTM and RNN are especially useful in terms of character by character training because the order and context of the text are important in order to generate sentences that make sense to readers (this is related to the area of natural language processing).
 This type of neural networks can capture long-term dependencies in a corpus in order to make sense of the text pattern through many iterations of training processes.

 ![ch10_6](ch10_6.png)